MedSpa Market Pro logoGet Free Audit

 • Post GBP updates weekly: Share short educational posts like "How our medical weight loss program works" or "What to expect at your semaglutide consultation."
 Add a booking CTA to every post.

-Primary KPI: Monitor Google Map Pack rankings for "medical weight loss + [city]" and "semaglutide near me."
+Booking metric: Monitor Google Map Pack rankings for "medical weight loss + [city]" and "semaglutide near me."
 Track direction requests, phone calls, and website clicks from your GBP listing.

-Compliance Tip: Use factual language in your GBP listing.
+FTC/state board note: Use factual language in your GBP listing.
 Avoid claims like "best weight loss clinic" or "fastest results."
 Instead, use "medically supervised weight loss program" or "physician-led semaglutide treatments."

 For deeper local SEO tactics, read our guide on How to Rank for Local Treatments with MedSpa SEO.

-Pro Tip: Create a Google Business Profile post every time a patient hits a milestone (with their written consent).
+Search insight: Create a Google Business Profile post every time a patient hits a milestone (with their written consent).
 "Another patient just completed Month 3 of our medical weight loss program" paired with a consultation CTA drives both social proof and local ranking signals simultaneously.

 4. Subscription Revenue Model Marketing (Emphasize the Program, Not the Injection)